Blue double wide mobile home with wrap around porch set in wooded lot.

 More spacious floor plan

 As we’ve already discussed, the size of a single-wide versus a double-wide home will vary greatly.
-You can usually expect for a single-wide to range between 500 and 1,300 square feet, with a width of 12-18 feet and a length of 40-80 feet.
+You can usually expect a single-wide to be 500 – 1,300 square feet, with a width of 12 – 18 feet and a length of 40 – 80 feet.

-Double-wide homes are typically twice the size of single-wide homes, with square footage ranging from 1,000 - 2,300 or even greater.
-They will also have larger widths (usually 20-36 feet) and lengths (32-90 feet).
-Lot sizes for each type of manufactured home will also vary.
-A double-wide has a larger footprint, so it generally requires more space than a single-wide.
+Double-wide homes are typically twice the size of single-wide homes, with square footage ranging from 1,000 – 2,300 or even greater.
+They’ll also have larger widths (usually 20 – 36 feet) and lengths (32 – 90 feet).
+Lot sizes for each type of manufactured home will also vary, with a double-wide home generally requiring more space.

 Floor Plans And Upgrades

-Since single-wide homes are smaller in size, this inevitably affects the floor plan.
-Because of their long, narrow shape, traditional single-wide homes usually have fewer room layout options.
+Since single-wide homes are smaller, this inevitably affects the floor plan.
+Because they’re long and narrow, traditional single-wide homes usually have fewer room layout options.
 Individuals who choose to live alone or couples without children may find such a floor plan ideal.

 On the contrary, a double-wide has a much more spacious and flexible design; some may even find that it resembles a site-built home in its look and feel.
 This is the ideal option for larger families.

 While manufactured homes can be harder to personalize than the traditional home, there are still many opportunities for renovations and additions — especially on a double-wide home.
-If possible, you might consider adding an extra bedroom or bathroom, or even a front porch to the outside of your home.
+If possible, you might consider adding an extra bedroom, bathroom or even a front porch.

 However, it’s important to note that cost will vary greatly depending on location and the options and features you select for your single-wide or double-wide home.
 If you’re looking to customize your home with porches, decks, and interior upgrades, this could lead to a significant boost in price.